Bordeaux – red

 Tricky across many European wine regions, and none more so than Bordeaux.
 Generally speaking, it was a wet, late year with a hot mid-summer.
 Bad weather in October compromised quality at the crucial moment, meaning that the earlier-ripening Merlot-based reds were less adversely affected.
 Making good Cabernet-based wine was achievable, but only by those who had the resources for micro-management in the vineyard.
-Top properties made small quantities of outstanding wines but most have a lack of depth and persistence.
+Top properties made small quantities of outstanding wines that were drinking well at 10 years old but most have a lack of depth and persistence.

 Generalisations are difficult in this variable year, but there is agreement that quality is back down to earth after the excitement of 2009 and 2010, with lower alcohol and generally higher tannins too.
 A forgettable year.

 Another stellar vintage, with higher tannin and more freshness than 2009 but comparable intensity.
-More appealing to classical palates.
+More appealing to classical palates than the 2009s and likely to last well, but in retrospect the wines were overpriced on release.

 Another ungenerous summer saved by some better weather at the end of the season.
 Yet again, those properties at the top of the tree managed to field enough good fruit to salvage some pretty impressive grand vin but life was increasingly tough lower down the food chain.